Our Story

 “It seemed to me that if Hydrodynamic Cavitation could clean the filthy water that came out of oil wells, it might do the same thing for water in swimming pools.”

-So Powell adapted his invention, building his first unit out of PVC components he found at a plumbing supply store.
+So, Gary adapted his invention, building his first unit out of PVC components he found at a plumbing supply store.
 Just as he had predicted, the thing actually worked.
 Before long, friends began to ask him to build water cleaning units for them.
-And so he did.
+And so, he did.

 Ever the scientist, Powell monitored the effects on his own pool and those of his friends and soon realized that despite variations in pool design, pool construction, source water and other conditions, all of the units provided consistently positive results.
 Every pool required fewer chemicals and still featured crystal clear water.

-Powell also noticed that something produced by these units seemed to be removing buildup and staining from pool surfaces.
-This, he determined, was structured water, a subject with which he had become familiar upon reading The Fourth Phase of Water by Dr. Gerald Pollack, a University of Washington professor.
+Gary also noticed that something produced by these units seemed to be removing buildup and staining from pool surfaces.
+This, he determined, was structured water, a subject with which he had become familiar upon reading Water by, a University of Washington professor.
 So not only was his device cleaning water, it was actually cleaning the pool itself!

 Then one day Powell received a phone call from Sellers.
 “I’m at the airport,” Sellers said, “and I’m headed your way to see the pools with your cavitation device.”
 Sellers later revealed that he wanted to see the pools as is and to make sure no extraordinary measures could be taken to clean up the pools if, for whatever reason, they were dirty.

-Three hours later, Powell picked up Sellers at the airport in his city and the two of them began an impromptu tour.
-Every pool they visited was as sparkling clean as Powell had contended.
-“The people I met that day all raved about their pools,” Sellers reported.
+Three hours later, Gary picked up Sellers at the airport in his city and the two of them began an impromptu tour.
+Every pool they visited was as sparkling clean as Gary had contended.
+“The people I met that day all raved about their pools,” Randy reported.

 “One lady actually said, ‘If you’re here to take away my Pool Tiger, I’ll never swim again.’”